 Isometric exercises for the cervical spine are recommended by many doctors to gently strengthen the deep stabilizing muscles.

-The advantages of isometric exercises are:
+Some advantages of isometric exercises could be: